-(33) "Slash" means forest debris or woody vegetation to be burned that is related to the management of forest land used for growing and harvesting timber.
+(32) "Slash" means forest debris or woody vegetation to be burned that is related to the management of forest land used for growing and harvesting timber.

-(34) "Special Open Burning Control Area" means an area in the Willamette Valley where the Department restricts the practice of open burning.
+(33) "Special Open Burning Control Area" means an area in the Willamette Valley where DEQ restricts the practice of open burning.
 These areas are described in OAR 340-264-0078(6).

-(35) "Ventilation Index" means a number calculated by the Department relating to the ability of the atmosphere to disperse pollutants.
+(34) "Ventilation Index" means a number calculated by DEQ relating to the ability of the atmosphere to disperse pollutants.
 The ventilation index is the product of the measured or estimated meteorological mixing depth in hundreds of feet and the measured or estimated average wind speed in knots through the mixed layer.

-(36) "Waste" includes any useless or discarded materials.
+(35) "Waste" includes any useless or discarded materials.
 Each waste is categorized in this Division as one of the following types: